-If we receive regulatory approval for one or more of our product candidates, we may face competition from generic products, which could exert downward pressure on the pricing and market share of our products and limit our ability to generate revenues.
+Even if we receive regulatory approval for one or more of our emulsion-formulation product candidates, we may face competition from generic products and other reformulations, which could exert downward pressure on the pricing and market share of our products and limit our ability to generate revenues.

-Many of the currently marketed and anticipated products against which our product candidates may compete are, or we anticipate will be, available as generics.
-For instance, Exelbine would compete against Navelbine, for which generic equivalents are already available.
-ANX-514 would compete against Taxotere.
-We anticipate that ANX-514 would also compete against other formulations of docetaxel and we expect that generic equivalents of Taxotere will have entered the market prior to regulatory approval, if any, to market ANX-514.
-Even if we obtain unique HCPCS product codes for our products, the existence of generic products could make it more difficult for our branded products to gain or maintain market share and could cause prices for our products to drop, each of which could adversely affect our business.
+The currently marketed reference products against which our emulsion-formulation product candidates would compete are available as generics.
+For instance, ANX-514 would compete against Taxotere, for which generic equivalents may soon be and reformulations currently are available in the U.S. Even if we obtain a unique HCPCS product code for our products, the existence of generic products could make it more difficult for our branded products to gain or maintain market share and could cause prices for our products to drop, potentially below our cost of goods, which could adversely affect our business.

-If we receive regulatory approval for one or more of our product candidates, we may face competition for our products from lower priced products from foreign countries that have placed price controls on pharmaceutical products.
+Even if we receive regulatory approval for one or more of our product candidates, we may face competition for our products from lower priced products from foreign countries that have placed price controls on pharmaceutical products.

 Proposed federal legislative changes may expand consumers' ability to import lower priced versions of our and competing products from Canada.
-Further, several states and local governments have implemented importation schemes for their citizens, and, in the absence of federal action to curtail such activities, we expect other states and local governments to launch importation efforts.
+Further, several states and local governments have implemented importation schemes for their citizens, and, in the absence of federal action to curtail such activities, it is possible other states and local governments to launch importation efforts.
 The importation of foreign products that compete with our own products could negatively impact our business and prospects.